Complaints

 Raising a complaint will not affect how we act for you, and there is no charge for making a complaint.
 This page explains how to raise a concern, what will happen next, and what options are available if you remain unhappy.

-In the first instance, it may be helpful to contact an advisor who is working on your case to discuss your concerns, and we will do our best to resolve any issues.
+In the first instance, please contact the advisor who is working on your case to discuss your concerns, and we will do our best to resolve any issues.
 If you still have queries or concerns, please contact Beverley Watkins, Managing Partner.

 You can send your complaint by email to: info@watkinssolicitors.co.uk

-Please include “For the Attention of Beverley Watkins, Managing Partner - Complaint” in the subject line.
+Please include “For the Attention of Beverley Watkins - Complaint” in the subject line.

 Or write to us at: